NatLibFi/NDL-VuFind2-Vagrant/README.md

 for _ubuntu_:
 - <a href="https://github.com/NatLibFi/NDL-VuFind2">NDL-VuFind2</a> (fork it!) cloned to the host computer
+- <a href="https://github.com/NatLibFi/RecordManager">RecordManager</a> also cloned to the host (optional)

 #### Set-Up

 _ubuntu_ (<a href="https://app.vagrantup.com/ubuntu/boxes/bionic64">bionic64</a>):

 * Clone the NDL-VuFind2-Vagrant files to the host computer, preferably (but this is not an absolute must) into a directory parallel to the NDL-VuFind2 working directory e.g. _path-to/NDL-VuFind2_ & _same-path-to/NDL-VuFind2-Vagrant_.
 The directory names can also be different than those presented here.
+All the same applies also to RecordManager files if using it on the host.

-* Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_.
+* Run `vagrant up` once or manually copy _VagrantConf.rb.sample_ to _VagrantConf.rb_.
   * If the path to the NDL-VuFind2 working directory is other than _../NDL-VuFind2_ modify the _VagrantConf.rb_ **VufindPath** variable accordingly.
-The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.<br/>
+The path can either be an absolute or a relative path as long as the NDL-VuFind2 files can be found there.
+Similar attention to possible RecordManager directory should be used.<br/>

-* Copy the _ubuntu.conf.sample_ to _ubuntu.conf_ and see the .conf file for possible install configuration changes (e.g. enabling Sizzy etc.) prior to running the VM.
+* Run `vagrant up` again or manually copy _ubuntu.conf.sample_ to _ubuntu.conf_ and see the file for possible install configuration changes (e.g. using RecordManager on host or enabling Sizzy etc.) prior to running the VM in full.

-If using sqlplus from Oracle:
+If using **sqlplus** from Oracle:
 * Put the _tnsnames.ora_ file in the _oracle/_ directory (or copy/create it into _/opt/oracle/instantclient_xx_x/_ in the guest afterwards).

 _centos_ (<a href="https://app.vagrantup.com/centos/boxes/7">centos7</a>):

-* Clone the NDL-VuFind2-Vagrant files to the host computer unless this is already done.
+* Clone the NDL-VuFind2-Vagrant files to the host computer **unless this is already done**.
 If only using _centos_, any directory with sufficent user permissions will do.
 If using both _ubuntu_ & _centos_, the same directory with _ubuntu_ is fine.

-* Copy the _VagrantConf.rb.sample_ to _VagrantConf.rb_ unless this is already done.
+* Run `vagrant up centos` once or manually copy _VagrantConf.rb.sample_ to _VagrantConf.rb_ **unless this is already done**.
 There should be no need for any changes.

-* Copy the _centos.conf.sample_ to _centos.conf_ and see the .conf file for possible install configuration changes prior to running the VM.
+* Run `vagrant up centos` again or manually copy _centos.conf.sample_ to _centos.conf_ and see the file for possible install configuration changes prior to running the VM in full.

 _both_:

 If using Oracle:
 * Put the downloaded Oracle installer files in the _oracle/_ directory and the VoyagerRestful_*.ini files in the _config/_ directory.

+The default is to run Solr/RecordManager locally, some configuration options still exist (see also _Without local database_):
+* Install both inside the guest VM
+  - INSTALL_SOLR=true (default: true)
+  - INSTALL_RECMAN=true (default: true)

+* Use cloned RecordManager files on the host system (ubuntu.conf)
+  - RECMAN_DEV=true (default: false)

-If using local RecordManager/Solr, some options exist for the records data:
+Regarding the records data:
 * default (but bare minimum e.g. testing purposes): a sample data file exists in the _data/_ directory to be imported to the local Solr database via RecordManager during install
 * more proper use: add your own data to the _data/_ directory before provisioning/installing **or** import your data manually from file(s) **or** set up harvesting sources after the provisioning/installing is done.

-Without local database: use a remote Solr server (like the NDL development index - unfortunately, for limited users only)
+Without local database: use a remote Solr server (like the NDL development index - unfortunately, _limited users only_)
-* either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RM to _false_ as they are not needed), or
+* either set the EXTERNAL_SOLR_URL in the bootstrap files (also set INSTALL_SOLR + INSTALL_RECMAN to _false_ as they are not needed), or
 * add the external URL to the _vufind2/local/config/vufind/config.ini_ file after install.

 #### Use